Please note: Viewing with a "smart phone" may be challenging; it's best to view with a desk top computer with a larger screen.

 When you email for the access information be sure to mention you have read this FAQ.
 That will make the process quicker.

 The repeater is controlled (for quality).
 What this means is pro active management such as this FAQ and other guidelines to make it a nice place to operate for you and the other users.
 Another is asking folks to register (free) so its known you have the correct access information.
 Things will go smoother that way.
 When you register please indicate if any information is sensitive, which will be protected (ie. phone number).
-It's SRG's mission to get folks on the System correctly (instead of half-hazard information from imperfect sources).
+It's SRG's mission to get folks on the repeater correctly (instead of half-hazard information (on-line, etc.) from imperfect sources).

-Is S.R.G. a club?FCC requires you know what frequency you are on.
+FCC requires you know what frequency you are on.
 Therefore, coverage areas are based on the nearest town/city (not counties or mountain sites).
 This also makes it meaningful for newcomers and travelers who probably know a town but not a site.

 What does the repeater cover?